Edit This Page

 - Create a Kubernetes cluster role for the operations you want to allow on your resources.

 - Create a Kubernetes apiservice.
-The CA cert above should be base 64 encoded, stripped of new lines and used as the spec.caBundle in the apiservce.
+The CA cert above should be base64 encoded, stripped of new lines and used as the spec.caBundle in the apiservice.
 This should not be namespaced.
+If using the kube-aggregator API, only pass in the PEM encoded CA bundle because the base 64 encoding is done for you.

 - Use kubectl to get your resource.
 It should return “No resources found.”
 Which means that everything worked but you currently have no objects of that resource type created yet.